To ensure that everyone has a great day at The Incora County Ground, we ask all visitors to follow the Conditions of Entry:

 - We always encourage supporters, young and old, to take up the opportunity to walk on the outfield pitch, and have the chance to take part in small games of cricket, within a safe manner, when appropriate and safe to do so.
 There is often heavy machinery in operation or players are warming up so we ask that supporters respect the following rules;

-Specsavers County Championship – Supporters are allowed on the outfield during the lunch and tea intervals for all County Championship games.
+County Championship – Supporters are allowed on the outfield during the lunch and tea intervals for all County Championship games.

-Royal London One Day Cup – Supporters are allowed on the field during the innings break only, in the area of the pitch next to the East Midlands Demolition Stand and Scoreboard.
+One Day Cup – Supporters are allowed on the field during the innings break only, in the area of the pitch next to the East Midlands Demolition Stand and Scoreboard.

-Vitality Blast – Spectators are strictly not allowed on the outfield.
+Twenty20 – Spectators are strictly not allowed on the outfield.

 - Derbyshire County Cricket Club reserves the right to refuse admission to any person.